amitai1997/rig_security_home_assignment/docs/high_level_implementation_plan.md

 Of course.
 Here is a comprehensive and detailed implementation plan for the Go home-assignment repository.
-This plan is designed to guide an AI agent through a four-day development sprint, ensuring adherence to best practices and the specific requirements of the task.
+This plan is designed to guide an AI agent through a five-day development sprint, ensuring adherence to best practices and the specific requirements of the task.

 ## **Project Implementation Plan: Rig Security gRPC Service**